wmhchathuranga/zabbix-agent/README.md

 # Zabbix Agent 2 Installation Script

 This bash script installs and configures the Zabbix Agent 2 on a Debian-based system.
 The script prompts the user to enter the IP address or hostname of the Zabbix server and the hostname for the machine.
-It also installs the necessary packages, downloads and installs the Zabbix Agent 2 package, updates the Zabbix Agent 2 configuration file with the provided details, restarts the Zabbix Agent 2 service, and enables it to start on boot.
+It also installs the necessary packages downloads and installs the Zabbix Agent 2 package, updates the Zabbix Agent 2 configuration file with the provided details, restarts the Zabbix Agent 2 service and enables it to start on boot.

 # Usage